|Home||Fictions||Articles||Facts||Life Stories||Poems etc.||Herbs etc.||Links|

 they would likely be called diseases now wouldn't they?
 As we could

 The ones that seem to get the worst press, are those that can be mimicked.

 Can some of them be faked?
 Of course there are some that can be faked.
 However, is the fact that there are those who do try and fake out their doctors, and society at large any reason to assume that anyone who has a syndrome, is a fraud?
 Not hardly.

 People who fake diseases have what is called, Munchausens syndrome. ( there is that word again, even for this we have to call it that, since we are not sure why it happens ) Which is a psychiatric disorder in which people, fake disease, illness or psychological trauma, in order to draw attention to and or to gain sympathy for themselves.

 This, unfortunately, is what many people think is happening in the case of people with certain syndromes.
 That since we don't have a "disease" it must be fake and we are just looking to draw attention to ourselves.
 Now, to assume that everybody with a syndrome has a psychiatric disorder, is beyond any kind of sensibly.

 When I was diagnosed with FM for example, up to that moment, understand something ...
 I had NEVER heard of it.
 Didn't know a thing about it ... so anyone even trying to claim that I walked in to the doctors office, looking for such a diagnosis just to get attention, is being plain ridiculous.
-It would be extremely difficult for me to match, nearly 100% I might add, the signs of a disorder whose symptoms I knew nothing about, now wouldn't it.
+It would be extremely difficult for me to match, nearly 100% I might add, the signs of a disorder whose symptoms that until that moment, I knew nothing about, now wouldn't it?